Local heights on hyperelliptic curves and quadratic Chabauty: The local heights formula

 (which again is independent of the choice of skeleta).

 We can also define a map

 in the other direction, namely the adjoint of~$f_*$ with respect to the intersection length pairings on the homology groups.
 One thing which is not apparent from the definition is that~$f^*$ is defined over~$\bZ$, rather than over~$\bR$ or~$\bQ$.
-This is a consequence of the following calculation.
+This is a consequence of Proposition~\ref{prop:pullback_formula}. \end{proof}

 \begin{proposition} Let~$f\colon \Gamma \to \Gamma'$ be a finite harmonic morphism of metrised graphs.
 Then the pullback map

 (adjoint to the pushforward) is given by

 In the above, summations over~$e$ or~$e'$ implicitly mean sums over unoriented edges of~$\Gamma$ or~$\Gamma'$ (the summands are independent of the orientation of edges).